Updated: June 9, 2026

 How much money do you need to retire comfortably in Portugal?

-Portugal actively welcomes foreign residents, with established retirement and expat communities, very good healthcare, and accessible visa options, such as the D7 Visa (retirement visa), which allows non-EU nationals to move to Portugal provided they have sufficient passive income.
-Some of the best retirement homes in Europe can be found in Portugal, for those seeking great weather and high quality of life.
+Portugal actively welcomes foreign residents, with established retirement and expat communities, very good healthcare, and accessible visa options, such as the D7 Visa (Retirement Visa), which allows non-EU nationals to move to Portugal provided they have sufficient passive income.
+Some of the best retirement homes in Europe can be found in Portugal, for those seeking great weather and a high quality of life.

 Are there retirement homes in Lisbon?